Miegas ir vanduo - www.Kristalai.eu

 Promoting body recovery

 2. Hormone production: Many recovery and growth hormones are produced during sleep.
-Water is essential for biochemical reactions involved in hormone synthesis.
+Water is essential for the biochemical reactions involved in hormone synthesis.

 3. Muscle and tissue recovery: Water helps transport essential nutrients to muscles and tissues, promoting their recovery overnight.

-The importance of hydration before bed
+The importance of hydration before sleep

-Balancing water consumption
+Balancing water intake

-The dangers of dehydration and confusing hunger with thirst
+Dangers of dehydration and confusing hunger with thirst

 Understanding dehydration